Chat with us, powered by LiveChat Cambodia & Vietnam Solo Tours | Guided tours for solo travelers

 Gratuities

-We suggest a Group Collection to cover guides, transfer drivers, and hotel staff of equivalent of $70.00 per person.
+We suggest a Group Collection to cover guides, transfer drivers, and hotel staff of USD 85.00 per person.
 Your Tour Leader will collect this on your behalf and distribute it accordingly, thus relieving you of the burden of who, when and how much to tip.
 The tipping of housekeeping will be left to your individual discretion (a small amount left in your room on departure should cover this and would be much appreciated).
 As is customary, ‘the hat’ will be passed around for the driver and guide on all optional excursions.
 For any meals that are not included in your itinerary, or taxi fares, your Tour Leader can advise of an appropriate % to add on.

 Please Note